-🎉 Hub is free for all users 🎉
+🎉 Hub is free for all users & teams! 🎉

 See database release information in one place for changes that occur throughout your organization.